 Plus, a good standard of numeracy and written and spoken English.
 Students whose secondary education has been in a language other than English, should have attained IELTS 6.5 or a Westminster-recognised equivalent.

 Plus a portfolio of your own work.
-The portfolio of work should illustrate your skills, talents and interests through a variety of media and forms; it may include sketches, drawings, collages, modelling and 3d work.
-The portfolio should evidence your creative process as well as the final outcome, so please include developmental work as well as final pieces (CAD drawings or software photo manipulations need not be included).
+The portfolio of work should illustrate your skills, talents and interests through a variety of media and forms; it may include sketches, photos, drawings, collages, modelling and 3d work.
+The portfolio should evidence your creative process as well as the final outcome, so please include developmental work illustrating the observation, design and making process as well as final pieces (CAD drawings or software photo manipulations need not be included).
 You may be asked to attend interview and present your portfolio or to submit work online.

-This new course encompasses the ‘artistic’ and the ‘scientific’ to create a new generation of architects who are not only environmentally aware, but able to quantify the environmental and energy impact of their designs.
+This new course encompasses the ‘artistic’ and the ‘scientific’ to create a new generation of architects who are not only architecturally competent and, environmentally aware, but also able to explore the spatial poetics with an evidence informed approach, selectively evaluate the design options and quantify building performance, environmental benefits and impact of their designs.

-You will develop your creative environmental design, technical and analytical skills, as well as your critical thinking and awareness of the wider architectural context.
-This course will give you skills which can be used both in architectural practice and in environmental design consultancy.
+You will develop your creative space and form making, environmental design, technical and analytical skills, as well as your critical thinking and awareness of the wider architectural context.
+This course will give you professional skills which can be used both in architectural practice and in environmental design consultancy.

-Half your time on the course will be spent on studio-based design activities and half on climatic, historical, cultural, socio-economic and professional studies.
+Half of your time on the course will be spent on studio-based design activities and half on bioclimatic, historical, cultural, socio-economic and professional studies.
 All modules have a strong interdisciplinary approach that highlights the added value environmental architects bring to the building industry and to society.

 The course is currently pending RIBA validation, though an application for validation has been submitted.
 The University is confident of gaining successful validation at which point all students who have successfully completed the course will be awarded a RIBA (Part 1) validated qualification required for Professional Registration.